Linuxfabrik/monitoring-plugins/check-plugins/ipmi-sel/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Tested on Supermicro BMC and HPE iLO
 * Requires hardware with an IPMI interface

-**Important Notes:**

 * `Discrete` sensors support is not implemented.
 * Requires the `ipmitool` command-line tool to be installed.